ProQual Level 5 NVQ Diploma in Controlling Lifting Operations (Construction) – Planning Lifts (UK Accredited Course)

 Course Entry Requirements

-• Age Learners must be at least 18 years old at the time of enrollment, ensuring maturity and readiness for professional responsibilities.
+• Age Requirement: The applicant must be at least 18 years old due to the safety-critical nature of lifting operations.

 Course Content

-The ProQual Level 5 NVQ Diploma in Controlling Lifting Operations (Construction) – Planning Lifts, to achieve the qualification candidates must complete ALL of the Mandatory units.
+Units Included in the ProQual Level 5 NVQ Diploma in Controlling Lifting Operations (Construction) - Planning Lifts Qualification

 Mandatory Units

-Developing and maintaining good working relationships in the workplace327
+1. Developing and maintaining good working relationships in the workplace

-Planning and establishing safety, health, welfare and environmental systems for lifting operations in the workplace5110
+3. Planning and establishing safety, health, welfare and environmental systems for lifting operations in the workplace

-Planning work activities and resources to meet project requirements in the workplace450
+4. Planning work activities and resources to meet project requirements in the workplace

-Evaluating and confirming work methods in the workplace730
+5. Evaluating and confirming work methods in the workplace

-Planning the preparation of the site for the project in the workplace750
+6. Planning the preparation of the site for the project in the workplace

-Identifying, allocating and planning the deployment and use of plant, equipment or machinery in the workplace620
+7. Identifying, allocating and planning the deployment and use of plant, equipment or machinery in the workplace

 Developing and maintaining good occupational working relationships in the workplace